flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 Since the system **employs a double-buffered design**, the Display Processor will always fetch the frame-buffer that the Pixel processor is not manipulating, which greatly avoids tearing.
 On the next active period, the Pixel Processor will overwrite the frame that the DP previously displayed, and so on.

-If there isn't much to render (i.e few Windows are used), there will be long gaps between writing over the frame-buffer and the DP picking it up.
+If there isn't much to render (i.e. few Windows are used), there will be long gaps between writing over the frame-buffer and the DP picking it up.
 This allows the **CPU to make extra changes over the frame** if it wants.
 The VIP is also prepared for this: The CPU can set up interrupts to check various states of the VIP, including this case.

 On the other side, if there are too many affine Windows to render (for instance) the XP may **'miss the deadline'** which will cause frame drops.
 Luckily, there are interrupts available to detect that too.
 In any case, the official docs provide timings each type of layer can take.